zabbix/ansible-collection/roles/zabbix_agent/README.md

   - notifempty
   - create 0640 {{ service_user }} {{ service_group }}

-**Note** that most distributions executes logrotate jobs on a daily basis by default.
-If You wish to change rotation calendar, modify according cronjob or systemd timer.
-Or add separate cronjob/timer to process only Zabbix agent[2] log.
+**Note** that most distributions execute logrotate jobs on a daily basis by default.
+If you wish to change rotation calendar, modify cronjob or systemd timer accordingly or add separate cronjob/timer to process only Zabbix agent[2] log.

-### Local paths variables table:
+### Local path variables table:

 Variables prefixed with `source_` should point to a file or folder located on Ansible controller.
 These files are about to be transferred to the target machines.